SeaQL/seaql.github.io/SeaORM/docs/06-relation/05-self-referencing.md

 # Self Referencing

-From previous section, you learn the [`Linked`](https://docs.rs/sea-orm/0.*/sea_orm/entity/trait.Linked.html) trait.
+In previous section, we introduced the [`Linked`](https://docs.rs/sea-orm/0.*/sea_orm/entity/trait.Linked.html) trait.
 It can also help you define self referencing relations.

-Defining an Entity that reference itself.
+The following example defines an Entity that references itself.

 ```rust
 use sea_orm::entity::prelude::*;